10 Ways To Set SMART Fitness Goals

 If you're like most people with a busy schedule, you may find it hard to devote all day to fitness.
 You may only be able to attend the gym three times a week or go for a run at specific times during the working day.
 All of this can make it more difficult for you to progress as quickly as you might otherwise like, but this is perfectly normal.
 Therefore, tempering your goals to be relevant to you, your current fitness schedule, and your available time is crucial for eventually reaching the goals you have set.

 Once you’ve made sure that your goals are specific, measurable, achievable and relevant, it's time to set your schedule.
 You can estimate your progress and come up with specific dates in the future when you can look back and gauge how successful you have been.
 Again, it’s important not to rush the process, but make sure you set critical “due dates” on your calendar.
 Imagine how good you will feel and how great you will look when you get to those dates!
 By doing so, it will keep you disciplined and consistent throughout your fitness journey.

 6. Writing it down

 Set everything out in writing or digital form, rather than having it all in your head.
 Come up with an actionable workout plan and put it where you can see it.
 If you have a pinboard at home, print your plan out and pin it up.
 Otherwise, create one on your phone, tablet or computer and make sure it's accessible and visible — reminding you every day to do what you set out to do.

 7. Buddying up

 Aligning your goals with somebody who is in a similar position can be very motivating.
 You may have a friend who has also talked about their fitness aspirations, so see if you can share the fitness journey with them along the way.
 This will help keep you more focused and accountable, while you can also contribute to your friend's success.
-Otherwise, find somebody at your gym and see if they will agree to become your accountability partner.
+Otherwise, find somebody at your gym and see they're up for being your accountability partner.
 After all, it'll benefit both of you and make the journey a lot more fun.